 Mamet went on to write and direct a long list of movies made from his own scripts, starting with the con-man story House of Games (1987), followed by Things Change (1988), Homicide (1991), Oleanna (1994), The Spanish Prisoner (1997), The Winslow Boy (1999), State and Main (2000), Heist (2001), and Spartan (2004).

-His other screenwriting credits include the Chicago gangster tale The Untouchables (1987), American Buffalo (1996, based on his play), the political satire Wag the Dog (1997) and Silence of the Lambs sequel Hannibal (2001).
+His other screenwriting credits include the Chicago gangster tale The Untouchables (1987), American Buffalo (1996, based on his play), the political satire Wag the Dog (1997) and the Silence of the Lambs sequel Hannibal (2001).

 Remarkably, given his fame and success, he had a hard time finding a literary agent and publisher for his new book, before eventually signing with David Vigliano, who sold Chicago to Custom House, an imprint of William Morrow.